Mellieradpants/semantic-tether-point/ARCHITECTURE.md

-Traceability Constraint System — Architecture
+Traceability Constraint System — Design Rules

-Goal

-Ensure all outputs are directly traceable to explicit source text.

-The system only produces outputs supported by a specific anchor.

-Problem

-Many systems produce summaries or explanations without linking outputs to source text.

-This breaks traceability and allows meaning to drift from the source.

-Core Rule
+Rule 1: Output Requires an Anchor

-Every output must:
+Every output must reference a verified anchor.

-reference a specific source anchor include only what the anchor supports

-If the source does not support it, it is not included.

-Core Flow

-Document → Anchor Extraction → Feature Detection → Constrained Restatement → Structured Output

-Anchor Types

-An anchor is a direct reference to source content.
+An anchor is a direct reference to source text.

 Examples: